nocejo/trev/README.md

 # CONFIGURATION

-No configuration is necessary if you can go with the hard wired defaults (see [FILES][#files] for parameter details).
+No configuration is necessary if you can go with the hard wired defaults (see FILES for parameter details).
 Otherwise the script source code can be edited or a configuration file can be created.

 ## Source code